alessandroarduino/EPT-guidelines---analysis-scripts/README.md

 1. Open the file `main.py`.
 2. Update the following parameters:
    - `working_directory`: the folder where input/output files are stored.
    - `test_cases`: dictionary of test cases.
-For each entry of the dictionary, the key contains the name of the dataset used for testing, and the value is the name of the `.mat` file (without extension) that contains the EPT results in the working directory.
+For each entry of the dictionary, the key contains the name of the dataset you want to use for testing, and the value is the name of the `.mat` file (without extension) that contains the MR-EPT results in the working directory.
 3. Run `main.py`.

 ### Prerequisites